Canada Cup (floorball)

 The Canada Cup Floorball Championship, more commonly referred to as The Canada Cup, is an international floorball club open competition held annually during the Victoria Day long weekend in Toronto, Ontario, Canada.

 First held in 2004, the competition is a multi-division open, with 8 divisions for multiple age-groups and skill levels.
-The tournament was the second of its kind in North America (the Fresno Floorball Club [Fresno, CA] held the first ever tournament in May 2000) and is the biggest floorball competition outside of Europe.
+The tournament was the second of its kind in North America (the Fresno Floorball Club held the first ever tournament in May 2000) and is the biggest floorball competition outside of Europe.
 It attracts over 55 floorball clubs from worldwide, every year.

 The 2010 edition of the event was held at York University from May 21 to 23.
 The 2011 event will be held from May 20 to 22 at York University.

 In 2015, the rights to organize the Canada Cup Floorball Championship were granted to Floorball Canada by Grassroots Floorball.

 History

 2004/2005 Canada Cup

 In 2004, the Canada Cup was founded by Juha Mikkola.
 The tournament was a success, drawing 6 teams to the University of Toronto from Canada and the United States.
 It had only one division, and was won by NYC Floorball, who defeated Boston Puukädet for the first-ever Canada Cup crown.

 The 2005 tournament saw the competition double in size to 12 teams.
 Once again, it was held at the same venue, and saw almost the same result, only this time Montréal United was the runner-up to NYC Floorball, which captured their second Canada Cup Championship.
 To date, they are the only team to capture two elite division titles.